 Fabriq helps you track your buildings’ performance using over 100 energy, sustainability or smart building metrics, so you get a more complete picture of how your buildings are performing and what your key energy drivers are.
 And because we know how frustrating it is when automated data sources go wrong, we’ve built a unique Data Quality module that will keep track of them all for you.
 You’ll get alerted when a source or meter connection goes down, or when the platform hasn’t received the expected number of readings at the expected time.
 This is a huge time-saver and stress-reducer, particularly if you are managing a large portfolio.

 Both the Considerate Group and the Low Carbon Alliance have been using Fabriq to help their clients start journeys towards net zero carbon.
 The Considerate Group helps hospitality businesses operate more responsibly and it has been using the platform to capture and interrogate data from over 500 sources, across 450 sites.
 Metrics include electricity, heat, water, waste and outsourced laundry.
 Analysts then monitor performance against bespoke KPIs such as kWh per room per night.
 Using this approach, so far, the Group has managed to cut gas emissions by 22%, consume 14% less energy and reduce CO2 emissions by over 350 metric tons.

 The Low Carbon Alliance (LCA) has just recently adopted the Fabriq platform and is using it to:

-In fact, you can find out more about how Fabriq helps the LCA do all of this and more at our upcoming webinar on 8 October: Net zero carbon buildings: Is your data good enough?
-Learn more about what we’ll cover and how to save your seat.
+In fact, you can find out more about how Fabriq helps the LCA do all of this and more in our webinar recording: Net zero carbon buildings: Is your data good enough?
+Watch it here.